paul-nechifor/lemon-cake/readme.md

   - super: the super type
   - methods: a dict of symbols to functions

-- Add a debugging flag which will trigger printing all the evaulated expressions.
+- Add a debugging flag which will trigger printing all the evaluated expressions.

 - Write tests for broken programs (e.g.: `(+ 1`) and make sure they don't end up in an infinite loop.

-- Add a default script that's run.
-This way large parts could be implemented in LemonCake instead of C/Assembly.

-- Make dicts resizable.
+- Make dicts resizeable.

-- Get rid of `stdio`, `stderr`, and `stdout` from the binary.
-Link to them.

 - Define `s1 s2 s4 s8 u1 u2 u4 u8` to `signed int 8 bits, ...`